SamagraX-RCW/rcw-docs/docs/setup/compose_based.md

 Here we'll deploy our pipeline in the Docker Container using compose.

 ## Pre-requisites:
-- Jenkins Server for running pipelines
-- Hashicorp Vault for storing secrets
-- Docker Swarm (This could be your localhost as well)
+- Docker and Docker Swarm for running the compose services
 - Make cli for running Makefile

 ## Setting up the Pipeline